-Men, if you knew Viagra® could have negative impacts on your fertility would you still consider using it?
+Men, if you knew Viagra® could have negative impacts on your fertility, would you still consider using it?
 According to a 2007 study men who take Viagra® may be lowering their fertility.
-The conclusion of the study published in the journal Fertility & Sterility, states that taking sildenafil citrate, well know under the name Viagra®, may significantly increase sperm motility, but negatively affect sperm acrosome reaction.
+The conclusion of the study published in the journal Fertility & Sterility, was that taking sildenafil citrate, well known under the name Viagra®, may significantly increase sperm motility but negatively affect sperm acrosome reaction.

 The purpose of this study was to determine the side effects of sildenafil citrate on sperm function given this drugs’ popular marketing for erectile dysfunction in reproductive-age men with fertility health issues leading to erectile dysfunction.
 These fertility health issues range from psychological issues, diabetes, hormone imbalances, low libido, being overweight, to abnormalities of the genitalia (physical or genetic).

 Fifty-seven males, ranging in age from 26 to 42 years old, undergoing examinations for infertility at the Andrology Laboratory, Royal Maternity Hospital, Belfast, due to sperm health concerns, participated in the study by giving semen samples.

 Semen analysis showed that participants already had reduced sperm motility upon entering the study.
 Sperm samples were divided into two groups – the first having the best fertilization potential and the second showing poorer potential in terms of being able to fertilize an egg – sperm motility was analyzed in a laboratory setting after exposure to sildenafil citrate for up to 180 minutes.